 Your treatment will be performed in a specially equipped laser room.
 It does not require a surgery center.
-It is usually performed without anesthesia, although some will want a local anesthetic.
+It can be performed with or without local injectable anesthetics around the eye.

-Before your procedure begins, an eyelid holder will be placed between your eyelids to keep you from blinking.
+Before your procedure begins, an eyelid holder or contact laser lens, will be placed between your eyelids to keep you from blinking.
 Next, your ophthalmologist will begin laser treatment with an argon or diode laser.
-The laser treats the peripheral (outside) and middle portions of your retina.
-It does not treat the central or macular region because this would likely cause serious loss of vision.
+The laser treats the peripheral (outside) portions of your retina.

 The initial treatment usually consists of approximately 1,500-2,000 spots of laser per eye.
 This will be done in two or more sessions.

-Your vision will be poor immediately after the treatment, but will recover to the pre-treatment level over time.
+Your vision may be reduced immediately after the treatment, but will recover to the pre-treatment level over time.
 You should plan to have someone drive you home, and you should relax for the rest of the day.
 Most patients resume activities within a few days.
 Regular follow-up visits are required.

-This procedure sacrifices peripheral vision in order to save as much of the central vision as possible and to save the eye itself.
+The pan-retinal photocoagulation procedure sacrifices some peripheral vision in order to save as much of the central vision as possible and to save the eye itself.
 Night vision and ability to focus up close may be diminished.
 After pan-retinal photocoagulation, blurred vision is very common.
-Usually, this blur goes away, but in a small number of patients some blur will continue and likely need additional treatment options.
+Usually, this blur goes away, but in a small number of patients, some blur will continue and likely need additional treatment options.

 Serious complications with pan-retinal photocoagulation are extremely rare, but like any surgical procedure, it does have risks.
-These risks can be minimized by going to a specialist experienced in pan-retinal photocoagulation.
+These risks can be minimized by going to a specialist experienced in management of diabetic retinopathy.

 If you would like more information about this procedure or to schedule your recommended diabetic eye exam, you can make an appointment or contact the office for additional information.